official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 Air Defence System (IADS), such as radar sites and associated communications and control networks, surface-to-air missile batteries and anti-aircraft artillery positions.

-294 Public hearing, 24 November 2009, page 76.
+[^294]: Public hearing, 24 November 2009, page 76.
-295 Rice C. No Higher Honour: A Memoir of My Years in Washington.
+[^295]: Rice C. No Higher Honour: A Memoir of My Years in Washington.
 Simon & Schuster, 2011.
-296  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 52.
+[^296]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-297 Weller M. Iraq and the Use of Force in International Law.
+[^297]: Weller M. Iraq and the Use of Force in International Law.
 Oxford University Press, 2010.

 165